-- a.
-Career guidance counseling; - b.
-Mandatory enrollment and attendance in an equivalency examination approved by the Board of Eduation for passing a high school preparatory program or other alternative education program approved by the local school board with attendance requirements that provide for reporting of student attendance by the chief administrator of such preparatory program or approved alternative education program to such principal or his designee; - c.
-Mandatory enrollment in a program to earn a Board of Education-approved career and technical education credential, such as the successful completion of an industry certification, a state licensure examination, a national occupational competency assessment, the Armed Services Vocational Aptitude Battery, or the Virginia workplace readiness skills assessment;
+- 1. Career guidance counseling; - 2.
+Mandatory enrollment and attendance in a preparatory program for passing a high school equivalency examination approved by the Board of Education or other alternative education program approved by the local school board with attendance requirements that provide for reporting of student attendance by the chief administrator of such preparatory program or approved alternative education program to such principal or their designee; - 3.
+Mandatory enrollment in a program to earn a Board of Education-approved career and technical education credential, such as the successful completion of an industry certification, a state licensure examination, a national occupational competency assessment, the Armed Services Vocational Aptitude Battery, or the Virginia workplace readiness skills assessment; - 4.
+Successful completion of the course in economics and personal finance required to earn a Board of Education-approved high school diploma; - 5.
+Counseling on the economic impact of failing to complete high school; and - 6.
+Procedures for reenrollment to comply with the requirements of subsection A.